Sandfields Pumping Station: Description

 The 1870s building is described in the listing text as in a "free Italianate style".
 It is rectangular, with two storeys over a basement, and four bays on the south-west side.
 It is in blue brick with dressings in red and yellow brick, stone sills, polychromatic bands, and a polychromatic frieze on the upper floor, above which there is a stone-coped parapet with decorative machicolations, and a slate roof.
 The 1960s building, built over the basement of the original engine house, is attached to the rear.

 The Cornish beam engine within the 1870s building has a cylinder of diameter 65 inch and a stroke of 9 feet.
 It could pump 2 million gallons of water per day at seven strokes per minute.
 It rises to the full height of the building, with the bearing for the beam supported by a Tuscan arcade of three arches.

 Lichfield Waterworks Trust

 The Lichfield Waterworks Trust, successor to the Friends of Sandfields Pumping Station, was formed in March 2015, at the time when a house building company became owners of a site that included the pumping station.
 The Trust negotiated an access licence, and from 2017 volunteers have maintained the engine and building.
-There are occasional open days.
+We are open each Tuesday and Friday morning from 10am - 12 pm.
+We can also host groups of visitors for tours by arrangement outside those times, and the venue is available for hire by community groups and other organisations.